A Little Introduction

-MCC first began in September 2002 when, in partnership with our congregation in Lucan, a little group of nine people started meeting together to pray and study the bible together here in Maynooth.
-In February 2003, when the group had grown in size to around 20, we began to hold monthly services together in the Post-Primary School on the Moyglare Rd, whilst joining up again with our friends in Lucan on the other Sundays.
-More people joined us and the decision was then taken to formally launch the church and move to weekly services here in Maynooth.
+MCC first began in September 2002 when a small group of people started meeting together to pray and study the bible together here in Maynooth.
+In February 2003, when this group had grown in size to around 18, we began to hold monthly services together in the Post-Primary School on the Moyglare Rd.
 Our first weekly service as Maynooth Community Church was held on Sunday 7th September 2003.

 What Does “Presbyterian” Mean?

 The word ‘presbyterian’ comes from the greek word ‘presbuteros’ which, in the New Testament, is the word that is used for ‘elder’.
 It points to the fact that our churches are lead not by a single person but by a group of people who are elected by the congregation and then ordained by our wider church.
 The Presbyterian Church in Ireland is a network of some 560 churches around the island.